dmitry-minchuk/java-taf-template/README.md

 Also before `selenoid/vnc:firefox_47.0` or `selenoid/vnc:chrome_87.0` become available in selenoid_ui you have to pull these images to the Docker that you are using to run you Selenoid:

 `docker pull selenoid/vnc:firefox_47.0`

+Make sure you have enabled `enableVNC: true` capability to see the video.
+Right now it's being enabled in `CustomCapabilitiesProvider.java` by default.
+In plans to move it to `config.properties`.